 The COVID-19 Long Island Philanthropic Response Fund was established to aid nonprofit service providers struggling with the health and economic effects of the coronavirus.
-Grants will be awarded to Long Island nonprofits meeting emergent and critical needs affecting our local region.
-Priority will be given to nonprofits addressing essential health and human services and food insecurity, as well as arts and culture as it is directly tied to our communities’ health and wellness and economic recovery.
-As always, LICF will work closely with sector leaders to understand their evolving needs and gaps in funding.
+We continue to work closely with sector leaders to understand evolving needs and gaps in funding.
+Grants are then awarded to Long Island nonprofits meeting these emergent and critical needs affecting our local region.

-The fund is made possible by a partnership of Claire Friedlander Family Foundation, Greentree Foundation Horace and Amy Hagedorn Fund, Long Island Community Foundation, Rauch Foundation, and many other generous donors.
+The fund is made possible by a partnership of Billy Baldwin, BNB Bank, The Claire Friedlander Family Foundation, Greentree Foundation, Horace and Amy Hagedorn Fund, Long Island Community Foundation, Fred and Gilda Nobel Foundation, NYS Health Foundation, Rauch Foundation, Sandy River Charitable, The Wheeler Foundation, and many other generous donors.

 Since 1978, LICF has been and continues to be a critical part of Long Island’s philanthropic response.
 LICF co-created the Building Back Stronger Fund after Superstorm Sandy devastated our region and has taken leadership on issues affecting Long Islanders for decades.